 Replacing a car battery is one of the most basic tasks you will perform on your vehicle.
-The car battery isn’t made to last forever, so there will likely be a time when it needs to be replaced.
-How much does it cost to replace a car battery and will you need to budget for this expense?
+Car batteries aren’t made to last forever, so there will likely be a time when yours needs to be replaced.
+How much does it cost to replace a car battery, and will you need to budget for this expense?

 Factors Affecting Cost to Replace a Car Battery